DFB Lasers – Distributed Feedback Lasers

-Free-space and fiber pigtailed versions are available in these NIR, SWIR, & LWIR (from ≈1260nm to 16µm) narrow linewidth lasers, with up to 50mW output.
+DFB laser diodes are available in free-space and fiber pigtailed versions, with wavelengths in the NIR, SWIR, & LWIR (from ≈1260nm to 16µm) spectral regions, providing narrow linewidths and up to 50mW output.
 Furthermore, packages include HHL, TO-Can, and fiber-coupled butterfly options.
 Finally, we offer a wide range of wavelengths and output powers to choose from in our DFB Lasers.